Leah Walsh (she/her) is committed to a future where sensitive, empathic, and neurodivergent humans are safe, supported, and celebrated.

 Surrender to the Journey

-In our current culture, we are overly invested in “creating our reality” and plotting goals to our best life.
-I believe the seed of our life is deeply rooted within each of us.
-This seed is brilliant and it is our sacred responsibility to practice receiving the guidance of the mystery (and magic) it holds.
+We are overly invested in “creating our reality” and plotting goals to our best life.
+I believe the seed of our life is deeply rooted within us.
+This seed is brilliant.
+It is our sacred responsibility to practice receiving the guidance of the mystery (and magic) it holds.

 I want you to know the line of teachings I bring with me to this work.
-Rachael Jayne Groover and the Awaken Your Impact Mastery coaching team , Brené Brown, Laurie Wagner, Bari Tessler, Center for Sacred Studies, Rita Blumenstein, Marie Meade, Indigenous Council of 13 Indigenous Grandmothers, my mother & father and their family lineages, White Raven Center, Schumacher Center for New Economics, the spirit of the Oak Tree (Quercus spp.), the community of Bethel, Alaska, the Christian faith, my beautiful web of friends and family, the spirits of the land, the song of the waters, my well ancestors, personal angels, animal guides, and spiritual counsel.
+The Awaken Your Impact Mastery coaching team, Brené Brown, Laurie Wagner, Bari Tessler, Center for Sacred Studies, Rita Blumenstein, Marie Meade, Indigenous Council of 13 Indigenous Grandmothers, my mother & father and their family lineages, White Raven Center, Schumacher Center for New Economics, the spirit of the Oak Tree (Quercus spp.), the community of Bethel, Alaska, my beautiful web of friends and family, the spirits of the land, the song of the waters, my beloved ancestors, personal angels, animal guides, and spiritual counsel.

 Honoring Indigenous Peoples

 In honoring the indigenous peoples and ancestral lineages that were the first stewards and rightful caretakers of all the lands that I have lived upon, I want to list those tribal communities here.
+There was unimaginable violence in the founding of this country.
 I honor these ancestors and pray for and with all living descendants of these resilient lineages.

 **Check out Native-Lands.com to learn more about the native communities that are the original stewards and inhabitants of the lands you now call home.

-**Check out #HonorNativeLand as a guide for acknowledging the traditional Indigenous inhabitants of your homeland.
+**Follow #HonorNativeLand as a guide for acknowledging the traditional Indigenous inhabitants of the land you now live upon.